VedasriNakka/MS_project/README.md

 **Batch Size in SimCLR**: SimCLR is sensitive to batch size.
 We used a reduced batch size of 115 instead of the typical 2048 due to computational limits, which might have impacted the model's ability to learn robust representations.

 **Dataset Construction**: We used a fixed 70%-15%-15% split for training, validation, and testing.
 This could introduce bias, and multiple splits with averaged results may provide more reliable insights.

+### Conclusion

+This thesis evaluates SimCLR for Greek letter recognition and compares it with traditional models using cross-entropy and triplet loss.
+We tested 93 data augmentation techniques and found that SimCLR, despite its popularity, did not outperform traditional methods for this task.

+The underperformance of SimCLR raises questions, particularly due to potential semantic shifts from cropping sub-images, which may affect letter recognition.
+Our analysis suggests that the baseline model with cross-entropy loss consistently performs better than both SimCLR and the triplet loss model.